What to pack for 10 days in your own country?

 If the best-laid plans fail and you end up forgetting something at home - so what?
 No one will die because you've got the wrong dress or face cream.
 Lets face it, travel is about what's around you, not what's ON you!

 Enjoy Durban - you're fortunate to come from a country where there's plenty to see so it could take you a while before you have to explore beyond your borders!
-And all the best in your massage therapy course because you're looking at an amazing lifestyle if you look for employment on cruise ships or in a resort!
+And all the best in your massage therapy course because you're looking at an amazing lifestyle if you look for employment on a cruise ships or in a resort!

 What clothes should I take to Europe in summer?